simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 #### The below shows some of the app designs for FIREAWARE.

-To test an idea, prototyping it is the most effective way.
-It is crucial to gain feedbacks from users and the judges whom we presented to.
-We were happy to know that the initial idea proved to be admirable.
+When it comes to testing an idea, prototyping emerges as the most effective method.
+It becomes imperative to gather feedback from both users and the judges to whom we presented our concept.
+We were delighted to discover that our initial idea received high praise and admiration.

 <div class="kg-card kg-image-card kg-width-full">